 Most foster care children and youth adopted through the Department of Social Services qualify for adoption assistance — a monthly financial payment that helps adoptive parents pay for special services a child may need.
-All services are not covered at 100 percent.
-There may be out of pocket expenses once the child is a part of your family through adoption.
+All services are not covered at 100%.
+There may be out-of-pocket expenses once the child is a part of your family through adoption.
 Families are encouraged to use all forms of medical insurance to assist in covering medical or therapeutic expenses.

 What do I need in order to adopt a child?

 In order to adopt a foster child in Virginia, you will have to become a foster parent for a minimum of six months.
 You will have to attend foster parent training, complete a background check and complete a Mutual Family Assessment (home study).
 Please contact your local department of social services for more information.